vulpineblaze/irc_bot_test001/README.md

     * END
       * increases health, damage
       * health = 20 + lvl\*2 + END\*2
+      * possibly cap life at 100|200, but still gain END damage reduction benefits?
+        * a gang of new players should be able to bleed an ultra-high char to death

 health|24 |28 |34 |40 |80 |100 |320 |420
 ---|---|---|---|---|---|---|---|---